 and considered the differences.
 Some things just are really outdated, but drawing what we like from those time periods, recreates things that we can enjoy in modern times.

 I do also think that we should start moving towards things that haven’t been done yet though.
-I love looking at movies that take place in the future, because there’s such wacky things that could potentially be stylish with gradual change.posted over 1 year ago
+I love looking at movies that take place in the future, because there’s such wacky things that could potentially be stylish with gradual change.posted almost 2 years ago

 agree with catiebeatty. things are always reinterpreted, but only so far—no one’s going to wear grecian robes or victorian gowns, although fashion might draw inspiration from drapery and brocades. ‘old classics’ is extremely subjective in that it encompasses a few silhouettes from ~30 years out of the thousands of years we’ve worn clothes lol.

 high fashion is usually innovative, but there’s a reason street style doesn’t always translate—people wear clothes that flatter and don’t take 2 hours to put on.
-I laugh any time I see a movie set in the future where normal people are clad in space-age costumes, or over-the-top ornate clothes. street-style will never be like Hunger Games or The Jetsons.posted over 1 year ago
+I laugh any time I see a movie set in the future where normal people are clad in space-age costumes, or over-the-top ornate clothes. street-style will never be like Hunger Games or The Jetsons.posted almost 2 years ago